Six weeks (part-time)

 Test prototype with users representing target demographic.
 Come up with insights from this data to spotlight usability issues and reframe design questions.

 The research phase included both secondary and primary research.
 Secondary included a quick survey of the home furnishing purchase space and a more focused competitor and adjacent analysis.
-I also conducted user interviews to get a closer look at how users were actually buying furniture.
+I also conducted user interviews to get a closer look at how users were

 Home furnishings are big business, and one in which a digital transformation has already happened.
 Bigger brands increasingly deliver omnichannel experiences and consumers are comfortable shopping online.

-The value of the US home furniture market in 2019.
+The value of the US home furniture market

 More than three quarters of revenue comes from online sales